 Keeping children and families in mind: Guidelines for media professionals reporting on disaster or community trauma events

-Margaret Nixon and Jessica Masters, Australian National University with support from Denis Muller, University of Melbourne, Australia, November, 2019
+Margaret Nixon and Jessica Masters, Australia, 2019

 The following guidelines for journalists and media professionals highlight the need to keep children and families in mind when reporting on traumatic events.